MetanoKid/coding-scars/_posts/2017-06-26-memory-manager-1.md

 That's better!

 As you can see, the memory is magically initialized to the `0xCD` value.
 That's because of the _kind_ MSVC in a Debug build.
 As we mentioned before, the `.` is used whenever the character doesn't have a string representation.
 MSVC uses the `0xCD` value to indicate it's clean memory, allocated and initialized.
-If you want to know what other common _magic numbers_ mean, check [this Wikipedia article](https://en.wikipedia.org/wiki/Magic_number_(programming)){:target="_blank"}.
+If you want to know what other common _magic numbers_ mean, check [this Wikipedia article](https://en.wikipedia.org/wiki/Magic_number_(programming)){:target="_blank"} (thanks for the link, [@dcanadasm](https://twitter.com/dcanadasm){:target="_blank"}!).

 What happens if we use Visual Studio with the **Release x86** configuration?